 If you want to build a relation with a young person, you have to put yourself into the relationship so the young person can relate to you.

 We do not offer stays within the short break service that exceed 28 days, unless it is deemed in a young person's best interest and advice and an agreement for an extended stay has been sought from Ofsted.
-Short break stays can be from 1 to 10 nights per month.
-The number of nights allocated per month is approved through Panel.
-They take in to consideration the assessments completed and resources available.
+Short break stays can be from 1 to 6 nights per month.
+The number of nights allocated per month is approved through agreement with Head of service and Homes Manager.
+They take into consideration the assessments completed and resources available.

-The allocated social worker is responsible for arranging Child in Need (CIN) meetings at least every 6 months, the CIN meeting will include the review of the care package offered by Foxgloves.
-The key worker will try to attend the meeting and will complete a report on the young person stays with us and to update on their general progress while in our care.
+The allocated social or short breaks worker is responsible for arranging Child in Need (CIN) meetings at least every 6 months, the CIN meeting will include the review of the care package offered by Foxgloves.
+The key worker will attend the meeting and will complete a report on the young person stays with us and to update on their general progress while in our care.

-Transport to the home from school is agreed through the Panel process, the young person's social worker leads these requests.
+Transport to the home from school is agreed through the referral process, the young person's social/ short breaks worker leads these requests.
 Transport is not provided to or from home during school holidays or weekends by Foxgloves.
-Families who have additional travel needs can discuss them with the young person's social worker.
+Families who have additional travel needs can discuss them with the young person's social/ short breaks worker.